raphgh/raphgh/README.md

 - 🔭 I’m currently **coding my own personal website** and **designing a website** for a local organization

-- 🌱 I’m currently working improving my skills in **HTML, CSS, and UX/UI**, and joining hackathons
+- 🌱 I’m currently working on improving my skills in **HTML, CSS, and UX/UI**, and joining hackathons

 - 📚 Next, I want to learn **C**